tinacms/tinacms-site/content/docs/teams/cli/commands.md

 ### tina serve \[options\] | tina server \[options\]

-Allows you to self-host a development version of your site behind an authentication .
+Allows you to self-host a development version of your site behind an authentication layer.

 Sets up a reverse-proxy on your site.